 Reproducing Contested Identities and Social Structures on the Korean Peninsula is an in-depth investigation into Korean nationalisms and mechanisms of national identity construction among resettled North Korean defectors (living in South Korea), South Koreans, and ethnic Koreans living in China.
 It incorporates survey- and interview-based research and facilitates the creation of a database of responses on the formation of national identity within the groups identified.
 The database will be used for collaborative and individual research outputs.

-Selection of preliminary findings and early publications:
+Selection of preliminary findings, publications, and manuscripts in progress:

 2014.
 “How Authoritarian Regimes Maintain Domain Consensus: North Korea’s Information Strategies in the Kim Jong-un Era,” with Adam Cathcart and Christopher Green, Review of Korean Studies, Vol. 17, No. 2: 145-178.